-Source: S&P Global Commodity Insights - North American Crude Oil Markets Short-term Outlook, March 2024.
-Data as of Jan.
-17, 2024.
+Source: S&P Global CommodityInsights - North American Crude Oil Markets Short-term Outlook, May 2024.

-- The US market has evolved beyond Cushing.
+- The U.S. market has evolved beyond Cushing.
 Crude gets produced in the Permian and is transported directly to the USGC.
-Most of it bypasses Cushing entirely. - Flows from the Permian Basin to Cushing in the 400-500 kb/d range.
+Most of it bypasses Cushing entirely. - Flows from the Permian Basin to Cushing are in the 400-500 kb/d range.
 As a destination, Cushing is mainly used for storage.
 Cushing is connected to a limited number of refineries that run light crude. - Cushing has logistics/storage constraints.
-Only 78 Mb of working crude storage capacity. - As the physical delivery point for NYMEX WTI Cushing, inventory increases and decreases can lead to price volatility for WTI Cushing. - This adds unnecessary risks for both pricing and hedging.
+Only 78 Mb of working crude storage capacity. - As the physical delivery point for NYMEX WTI Cushing, inventory increases and decreases can lead to price volatility for WTI Cushing.
+This adds unnecessary risks for both pricing and hedging. - Midland WTI is not WTI Cushing.
+Midland is literally a different crude grade, with different quality, origin, and pricing location.

-Price risk management: Midland WTI exports price off Brent or Dubai.
+Price risk management: Midland WTI exports price off Brent or Dubai

-- Once Midland WTI hits the water, it prices off Brent (to Europe) or Dubai (to Asia). - HOU offers a simpler, more efficient, and more cost-effective way for producers, refiners, and traders to hedge USGC exposure. - The same Midland WTI crude deliverable against HOU is deliverable into Brent complex.
-HOU tradeable vs. Dated Brent and ICE Brent.
+- Once Midland WTI hits the water, it prices off Brent (to Europe) or Dubai (to Asia), also Midland WTI vs. Murban (to Asia) - HOU offers a simpler, more efficient and more cost-effective way for producers, refiners and traders to hedge USGC exposure - The same Midland WTI crude deliverable against HOU is deliverable into Brent complex.
+HOU tradeable vs. Dated Brent and ICE Brent